E-commerce Website: Things you should Consider When You Are Designing One.

 People hate it when pages do not load fast enough and the ways they handle this situation can be narrowed down into three things.
 They will d the problem by continually refreshing the page, closing the tab, or looking for another website that will meet their demands.
 If you want your clients to navigate through your websites longer, avoid creating these types of pages because your client’s time is precious.

 Get Strong Security

 Having technological advancements is both a blessing and a curse.
 For example, even though the Internet has broadened the way we do business, it is still a place that harbors many dangers.
 Viruses, hackers, and the like exist, and in order to keep your website in healthy shape and your clients’ information protected, you need to have it secured.

 When you are creating codes for your websites, you need to abide by the basic rules of SEO.
 When search engines, like Google, observe a webpage, it sends out bots called “spiders” to crawl your page to determine your page’s rankings.
 If you fashioned your code to be SEO-friendly, then these spiders would not have a hard time inspecting your page.
 Remember that in order for your codes to be deemed as readable, it has to follow a specific format and must be organized when published.

 Put Importance into Content

-It is also good to note that seeing content on your website does not only satisfy Google’s spiders, but to the Internet users as well.
-Writing a paragraph of two to describe your product will enable your clients to not only better understand your merchandise, but allows them to visualize their end result once they decide to purchase it
+It is also good to note that seeing content on your website does not only satisfy Google’s spiders but to Internet users as well.
+Writing a paragraph or two to describe your product will enable your clients to not only better understand your merchandise but allows them to visualize their end result once they decide to purchase it

 “Add to Cart” Visibility